Pincer-Based vs. Same-Direction Strategies of Search for Smart Evaders by Swarms of Agents: Comparative Analysis of Pincer Movement Search Strategies and Same-direction Sweeps

-\section{Comparative Analysis of Pincer Movement Search Strategies and same-direction Sweeps}
+\section{Comparative Analysis of Pincer Movement Search Strategies and Same-direction Sweeps}

-The purpose of this section is to compare between the obtained results for the circular and spiral same-direction sweep processes that were developed in the previous sections and compare them to pincer sweep processes developed in \cite{francos2020search}.
-In order to make a fair comparison between the total sweep times of sweeper swarms that can perform both the circular and spiral sweep processes the number of sweepers and sweeper velocity must be the same in each of the tested spiral and circular swarms.
-The critical velocity that is required for sweepers that perform the same-direction circular or spiral sweep processes is higher than the minimal critical velocity of their pincer sweep counterparts.
-Additionally, since pincer sweep processes require a smaller critical velocity compared to same-direction sweep processes, in order to make a fair comparison all sweepers in the swarm move at velocities above the critical velocity of $2$ sweepers that perform the same-direction circular sweep.
+The purpose of this section is to compare between the obtained results for the circular and spiral same-direction sweep processes that were developed in the previous sections and compare them to pincer sweep processes developed in \cite{francos2021tro}.
+In order to make a fair comparison between the total sweep times of sweeper swarms that can perform both the circular and spiral sweep processes the number of sweepers and sweeper speed must be the same in each of the tested spiral and circular swarms.
+The critical speed required for sweepers that perform the same-direction circular or spiral sweep processes is higher than the minimal critical speed of their pincer sweep counterparts.
+Additionally, since pincer sweep processes require a smaller critical speed compared to same-direction sweep processes, in order to make a fair comparison all sweepers in the swarm move at speeds above the critical speed of $2$ sweepers that perform the same-direction circular sweep.

-In Fig. $14$ we show the ratio between the time it takes swarms that employ same-direction circular sweeps to the time it takes swarms that perform their circular pincer sweep processes counterparts to detect all evaders in the region.
-We see that for all choices of velocities above the same-direction circular critical velocity, the ratio is greater than $1$, implying that same-direction circular sweeps require more time in order to clean the entire evader region.
-The sweep times are obtained for different values of velocities above the same-direction circular critical velocity of $2$ sweepers, since this velocity is greater than the critical velocity of search processes performed with more sweepers.
+Fig. $7$ shows the complete search times of swarms performing circular pincer sweeps, when the swarm's sweepers move at speeds above the same-direction circular critical speed.
+Fig. $8$ shows the complete search times of swarms performing the circular same-direction protocol.
+In both figures the sweepers move at the same speeds above the same-direction circular critical speed of $2$ sweepers, since this speed is greater than the critical speed of search processes performed with more sweepers.
+We see that for all choices of speeds above the same-direction circular critical speed of $2$ sweepers, the ratio between the complete search times of swarms performing same-direction circular sweeps and swarms performing their circular pincer sweep counterparts is greater than $1$, implying that same-direction circular sweeps require more time in order to clean the entire evader region.
+Hence, from these results we can conclude that performing circular pincer sweeps is always better than performing same-direction circular sweeps.

+Fig. $9$ shows the complete search times of swarms performing spiral pincer sweeps, when the swarm's sweepers move at speeds above the same-direction spiral critical speed.
+Fig. $10$ shows the complete search times of swarms performing the spiral same-direction protocol.
+In both figures the sweepers move at the same speeds above the same-direction spiral critical speed of $2$ sweepers, since this speed is greater than the critical speed of search processes performed with more sweepers.